async-graphql/async-graphql/docs/en/src/query_and_mutation.md

 ## Query root object

-The query root object is a GraphQL object with a definition similar to other objects. resolver functions for all fields of the query object are executed concurrently.
+The query root object is a GraphQL object with a definition similar to other objects.
+Resolver functions for all fields of the query object are executed concurrently.

 ```rust
 use async_graphql::*;